commerce-codeitforward/Components-For-Salesforce-Commerce-Cloud/checkout/cybersourcePayments/README.md

 # Cybersource - B2B / B2C Commerce for LWR
 This component uses Cybersource Microform Integration along with the Commerce LWR Place Order process to validate Credit Card information and create Order Payment Summary records.
 Initially we use Cybersource Microforms to create a Cybersource temporary token.
 We then use the temporary token to Authorize a payment in Cybersource.
 In addition, we leverage the 'commerce/checkoutApi' postAuthorizePayment() API to validate the Cybersource Authorization and populate the commercepayments.PostAuthorizationResponse in the CybersourcePaymentGateway.
 The commerce platform will manage the creation of all the necessary OrderPaymentSummary and AlternativePaymentMethod records.
-Keep in mind the platform create an AlternativePaymentMethod record instead of a CardPaymentMethod.
+Keep in mind the platform will create an AlternativePaymentMethod record instead of a CardPaymentMethod record.

 Install instructions:
 1. Deploy the code.